|

 Kanyakumari district.
 In the same region, in a village

-called Parakkai, 400 anradu Valangum Nenmeli
+called Parakkai, 400 anradu Valangum Nenmeli Kaliyugaraman

-Kaliyugaraman Panam" were gifted for burning a perpetual
+Panam" were gifted for burning a perpetual lamp in the year

-lamp in the year 1509 A.D.
-Another record from the same
+1509 A.D.
+Another record from the same village, dated in

-village, dated in 1689 refers to the same Kaliyugaraman
+1689 refers to the same Kaliyugaraman Panam.
+This coin has

-Panam.
-This coin has remained a valid ender from 1487 to
+remained a valid ender from 1487 to 1689 for over 200 years.

-circulation in the extreme south of India, was an issue
+Obviously this coin in circulation in the extreme south of

-of the Chera rulers of Venad.
-The Travancore and rulers
+India, was an issue of the Chera rulers of Venad.
+The

-were called Thiruvadis, (Sripada) and their country
+Travancore and rulers were called Thiruvadis, (Sripada) and

-devotees of Lord Anantapadmanabha.
+great devotees of Lord Anantapadmanabha.
 So the presense of

 foot prints, called Vishnu Pada, were their symbols and